Banking Bank Reviews

 • SIPC-insured investments

 Best for...
-Parents who want simple features that can help improve financial literacy Parents who want to teach their kids about financial literacy concepts, including investing
+Parents focused on educational features and simple money management; Acorns investors Parents who want to teach their kids about many financial literacy concepts, including investing

-GoHenry is designed as a family money management app to teach kids about saving and how to manage money.
-After you sign up for GoHenry, you get customized debit cards for your kids.
-They can choose from over 35 customizable card designs.
+Acorns Early is designed as a family money management app to teach kids about saving and how to manage money

 To fund your children's accounts, start by adding money to your parent account using a debit card or other payment account (when doing the free trial, I found I could link a credit card to fund my son's account).
 You can direct money into up to four kids' accounts.

-• Set tasks and payment amounts in the app (recurring allowances, payment for extra tasks, and more)
+Set tasks and payment amounts in the app (recurring allowances, payment for extra tasks, and more).
+You can also send money instantly to your child's account, and direct deposit is available to teens earning their own wages.

 Good to know

 Acorns Gold also includes Acorns Early Invest accounts, which are automated custodial investment accounts for kids that feature a 1% match.
-However, because these accounts are technically separate from Acorns Early or GoHenry accounts, we're not going to cover them in this review.
+However, because these are technically separate from Acorns Early accounts, we're not going to cover them in this comparison.

 How does Greenlight work?

-Greenlight goes above and beyond what GoHenry can offer, with added features like Parent-Paid Interest and investing options.
+Greenlight goes above and beyond what Acorns Early can offer, with added features like Parent-Paid Interest and investing options.
 If you choose an interest rate to pay your child, you can teach how compound interest works, for example.

 Get a one-month free trial of Greenlight | Read our Greenlight review.

-I like a lot of the primary features of both GoHenry and Greenlight.
+I like a lot of the primary features of both Acorns Early and Greenlight.
 With my kids at ages nine and eleven, they're ideal for me, with debit cards for kids and easy ways to automatic allowance payments.

-Let's look at some of the ways GoHenry and Greenlight come out even:
+Let's look at some of the ways Acorns Early and Greenlight come out even:

 • Free one-month trial period